NuanpanTH/NuanpanTH/Churn Prediction.md

 The dashed line represents an average tenure period of the total number of customers in the dataset, standing at around 32 months.

-The significant difference between the average tenure of churn customers (18 months) and the average tenure period of all customers (32 months) indicates that a large number of existing customers prone to defect.
-Therefore, the company should focus on strengtening its customer rentiontion policy in order to maintain the well-established clients.
+The significant difference between the average tenure of churn customers (18 months) and the average tenure period of all customers (32 months) indicates that a large number of new customers prone to defect.
+Therefore, the company should focus on keeping new customers onboard and strengtening its customer rentiontion policy in order to maintain the well-established clients.

 ```python
 telco_avg_tenure = telco.groupby('Churn')['tenure'].mean()